 Organizing and supporting women’s mountaineering in the Himalayas

 Our past projects:

-Gaelforce Women’s Adventure Race, Team Musa Ireland, fundraiser for Wongchu Sherpa Memorial Hospital (Summer, 2017)
+Gaelforce Women’s Adventure Race, Team Musa Ireland, fundraiser for Wongchhu Sherpa Memorial Hospital (Summer, 2017)

 Supported the all-women’s summit attempt at Mount Kanchenjunga (Spring, 2017)

-Fundraised for the Wongchu Sherpa Memorial Hospital at the Wilderness Medical Society annual conference in Breckenridge, Colorado (Summer, 2017)
+Fundraised for the Wongchhu Sherpa Memorial Hospital at the Wilderness Medical Society annual conference in Breckenridge, Colorado (Summer, 2017)

-Helped sponsor the Artemis Women in Action Film Festival in Los Angeles, California (April, 2017)
+Helped sponsor the Artemis Women in Action Film Festival in Los Angeles, California (April, 2017 and April, 2018)

-Holiday card fundraiser for Wongchu Sherpa Memorial Hospital (Winter, 2016)
+Holiday card fundraiser for Wongchhu Sherpa Memorial Hospital (Winter, 2016)